tombresee/Prairie-Fire/ENTER/how2_template.rst

     <section>
         <title>
             Chapter 2 Title

-(Pseudo-XML uses indentation for nesting and has no end-tags.
-It's not possible to show actual processed output, as in the other examples, because sections cannot exist inside block quotes.
-For a concrete example, compare the section structure of this document's source text and processed output.)

 Note that section headers are available as link targets, just using their name.
 To link to the Lists_ heading, I write "``Lists_``".
 If